AustinCrouch296/ActiveDirectoryLab/README.md

 - Right-click on "Ethernet" again, choose Rename > and set the name to "\_INTERNET\_".
 - Right-click on "Ethernet 2", choose Rename > and set the name to "\_INTNET\_".

-*(This will help make our networks more easily identifiable in the future.)*
+**Next, we will configure the IPv4 settings for the internal network:**

 <img src="/images/internal_network_settings.png">

-**We will now change the IPv4 settings of the internal network to those in the diagram above.**
 - Right-click on "\_INTNET\_" > select Properties.
 - Click Internet Protocol Version 4 (TCP/IPv4) > click Properties.
     - General > Enable "Use the following IP Address:"